adapt-it/adapt-it-mobile/_pages/working-with-documents.md

   - [USX](https://app.thedigitalbiblelibrary.org/static/docs/usx/index.html) (.usx)
   - Plain text (.txt) with no formatting

-4. Click OK to start the export process.
-Adapt It Mobile will start to export the document to the local device.
+5. Click OK to start the export process.
+Adapt It Mobile will convert the document to the specified format.

+  - If you selected Copy to Clipboard, Adapt It Mobile will copy the document to the Clipboard.
+  - If you selected Export to File, Adapt It Mobile will export a copy of the document to the local device (see [Exported File Location](#exported-file-location) for details on where these files are stored).
+Adapt It Mobile will then display a file sharing popup, to allow you to export the file via one of a number of options.
+Several outputs are supported, including:

+    - SMS (text messaging)
+    - email
+    - WhatsApp
+    - Bluetooth (Android)
+    - AirDrop (iOS)

+   Note that these export options require you to configure them before exporting (for example, you need to turn Bluetooth on and pair with a computer before attempting to export)

+6. When Adapt It Mobile finishes exporting, an OK button will display.
+Click the OK button to return to the home page.

+---

+<a id="exported-file-location"></a>

+#### Exported File location
+When you Export a document to a file, Adapt It Mobile saves a copy on the local mobile device:

 - For iOS, documents are saved in the Documents folder for Adapt It Mobile.
-Use the [iTunes Sharing](https://support.apple.com/en-us/HT201301) feature to transfer these files to your computer for forther processing.
+You can use the [iTunes Sharing](https://support.apple.com/en-us/HT201301) feature to transfer these files to your computer for forther processing.
 - For Android, documents are stored on the SD card (if available) or the Internal Storage -- in a directory labeled `AIM_Exports_<language code>`, where `<language code>` is the RFC 5646 language code of the *target language*.
 These files can be copied over to your computer using the [Android File Transfer utility](https://www.android.com/filetransfer/).

-5. When Adapt It Mobile finishes exporting, an OK button will display.
-Click the OK button to return to the home page.